 Later that day, a warrant was issued for the arrest of Hugh Anderson.
 However, his father and friends smuggled him aboard a train to Kansas City.
 Later he made his way back to Texas and was never brought to trial for McCluskie’s murder.

 However, the whole affair was not yet over.
 Now, Arthur McCluskie, Mike’s brother, wanted revenge against Hugh Anderson.
 For two years, Arthur and his friends kept a lookout for Anderson, who was safely hiding in Texas.
 But Anderson made the mistake of returning to Kansas in 1873, where Arthur tracked him down in Medicine Lodge.
 Working at Harding’s Trading Post as a bartender, Arthur sent a man in on July 4, 1873, to invite Anderson to a duel — giving him choice weapons — either guns or knives.
 Anderson chose pistols and soon emerged from the trading post.

 After both men emptied their guns into each other, they then resorted to knives, and in the end, both were dead.

 Though the Hyde Park Gunfight received much publicity at the time, it has received little historical attention, despite producing a higher body count than many more famous gunfights, such as Gunfight at the O.K.
 Corral or the Four Dead in Five Seconds Gunfight of 1881.
-Perhaps this is because there were no “famous” people involved in the shoot-out.
+Perhaps this is because there were no “famous” people involved.